Ingle & Rhode: Liquidation

-Unfortunately in early February of 2024 due to rising costs, adverse impact from the pandemic and challenging economic conditions Ingle & Rhode saw it cease trading.
+In February 2024, reportedly due to rising costs, adverse impact from the pandemic and challenging economic conditions, Ingle & Rhode ceased trading.

 The directors shared this statement: “It is with the heaviest of hearts that we took the decision that Ingle & Rhode should cease to trade.
 This decision was not made lightly, and we explored every avenue to try to keep the business going.
 However, in the end, the combined effects of the pandemic, inflation, and the economic slowdown have proved too much despite our best efforts.
 First and foremost, we are deeply saddened for our staff, customers, suppliers, and investors, all of whom have given us such fantastic support over many years.”

 The Ingle & Rhode domain was acquired by Queensmith in February 2024.
 Sam Nobes, the Brand Director of Queensmith said “Ingle & Rhode’s focus on ethical engagement rings and fine jewellery aligns with Queensmith’s commitment to investing in sustainability and exceptional craftsmanship.
 Given their strength online and authority in such a similar niche to our own, the acquisition of Ingleandrhode.co.uk provides us with further momentum as we continue our digital expansion and grow our own brand of ethical, sustainable diamond jewellery.'”